Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Minimum requirements:

-Studies and field observations reveal that technology gaps—outdated devices, unstable Wi-Fi, or unfamiliarity with new digital tools—present real obstacles to remote SUD treatment success8.
+Studies and field observations reveal that technology gaps—outdated devices, unstable Wi-Fi, or unfamiliarity with new digital tools—present real obstacles to remote SUD treatment success.8

 "Leading online programs address this by offering 24/7 technical support, accessible onboarding, and practical troubleshooting resources so that device issues or software confusion don't derail recovery momentum."